 APM entities or eligible clinicians can request that CMS use the All-Payer Combination Option to determine their QP status.
 Entities and ECs must submit payment and patient data from their Other Payer APM for CMS to make this determination.

-Qualifying participants (QPs) will receive an annual 5% lump-sum bonus.
-The bonus is based on the previous year’s Medicare Part B payments.
-The bonus applies in payment years 2019-2024.
+For payment year 2025, QPs will receive a 3.5% lump-sum bonus based on the previous year’s Medicare Part B payments.

 Qualifying participants (QPs) will receive a 0.75% increase to their Medicare physician fee schedule (PFS) beginning in 2026.